aosabook/500lines/dagoba/chapter.md

 What would we like to write?
 Something both concise and flexible; something that models our query in a natural way and extends to other queries like it. `second_cousins_once_removed('Thor')` is concise, but it doesn't give us any flexibility.
 The SQL above is flexible, but lacks concision.

 Something like `Thor.parents.parents.parents.children.children.children` strikes a reasonably good balance.
-The primitives give us flexibility to ask many similar questions, but the query is also concise and natural.
+The primitives give us flexibility to ask many similar questions, but the query is concise and natural.
 This particular phrasing gives us too many results, as it includes first cousins and siblings, but we're going for gestalt here.

 What's the simplest thing we can build that gives us this kind of interface?
 We could make a list of vertices and a list of edges, just like the relational schema, and then build some helper functions.
 It might look something like this: